AymanAbaid/FacerPlugin/README.md

 1. FACER-AS Plugin Package (https://bit.ly/2RNzejs)
 2. FACER-AS Resources (https://bit.ly/3zltzSE)

-Extract the contents of the FACER-AS Resources RAR file to a folder in your system.
+Extract the contents of the FACER-AS Resources RAR file to a folder in local file system.
 The path to this folder will be configured in FACER-AS (see [Plugin Configuration](#plugin-configuration)) for input and output resources location.

 ### Installation